 The bill is then laid over to permit time for review and study.
 If the second house does not further amend the budget bill, it is enacted upon passage at this point.
 However, if the second house has amended the bill, the amended bill must be returned to the first house.
-At this point the first house must accept the bill as amended, or a conference committee must be called to resolve the points of difference.
+At this point the first house must accept the bill as amended, or a conference committee must be called to resolve differences.